 I love trees growing on walls!
 How about you?

 Monsaraz Castle (Castelo de Monsaraz)

-It looks more like and area with some towers around it.
+It looks more like an arena with some towers around it.

 You can enter it at the ground level or climb to the walls and towers.